avnet-iotconnect/iotc-python-examples/STM32MP135F-DK2_Demo/README.md

 **Do not rename the folder, it needs to keep the name “STM32MP135F-certificates” in order to work properly.**

 ## Step 5: Flash IoTConnect-Compatible Image to Board
-* To download the zipped image folder, [click here](https://ln5.sync.com/dl/fd0051950/4qnh3efg-2wauv97s-pzkfbf5w-4bsuucs2).
+* To download the latest available image, go to the [STM32MP1 OpenSTLinux Starter Package page](https://www.st.com/en/embedded-software/stm32mp1starter.html).
-* Unzip the folder to a known location.
+* Extract the image archive to a known location.
 * Download and Install the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) software (the utility for flashing the image to the device).
    * You may have to create an ST account (it's free) to get access to the software download.
 * Set up the STM32MP135F-DK board for flashing:
    * Near the bottom of the board, flip the dipswitches in this fashion:
-      * 1: Closed
+      * 1: Open
       * 2: Open
-      * 3: Closed
+      * 3: Open
       * 4: Open

       <img src=".//media/image16.png"/>